Kamona-WD/kui-laravel-breeze/README.md

 # after finish run this command

 php artisan kui-breeze:replace blade
-# available stacks (blade,vue). react will be added soon.
+# available stacks (blade,vue,react).
-# So if you run `php artisan breeze:install vue` you can run `php artisan kui-breeze:replace vue`
+# So if you run `php artisan breeze:install vue` you can run `php artisan kui-breeze:replace vue` and the same for react.

 # then
 npm install && npm run dev # or yarn && yarn dev